johnnion1/curriculum/foundations/javascript_basics/problem_solving.md

 <span id="pseudo">Pseudocode is writing out the logic for your program in natural language instead of code.
 It helps you slow down and think through the steps your program will have to go through to solve the problem.</span>

-Here's an example of what the pseudocode for a program that prints all numbers up to an inputted number might look like:
+Here's an example of what the pseudocode for a program that pints all numbers up to an inputted number might look like:

 ```text
 When the user inputs a number